SolDev69/SolCraftLauncher/README.md

 ### Quick Build (Recommended)

-The easiest way to build PojavLauncher is to use the pre-built JREs provided by our CI.
+The easiest way to build SolCraftLauncher is to use the pre-built JREs provided by our CI.

 1. Clone the repository: `git clone --recursive https://github.com/AngelAuraMC/Amethyst-Android.git`
 2. Build the launcher: `./gradlew :app_pojavlauncher:assembleDebug` (Use `gradlew.bat` on Windows)